 Illustrations by Sveta Sobolev

-And now forget those two.
+But now it’s January.
 The holidays are over.
 All that is left is a stale slice of Grandma’s holiday pie and a few more weeks (or months) of winter.
 Just days of cold gray weather.
-The snow has long since melted and become gray under car tires and shoes, the festive decorations have been taken down and pants (or at least the top button) have become your enemy since you’ve had that third helping of Christmas dessert.
+The snow has long since melted and become slush under car tires and shoes, the festive decorations have been taken down and pants (or at least the top button) have become your enemy since you’ve had that third helping of Christmas dessert.

 We don’t blame you if you want to stay inside in this weather.
 In fact, we live in great times when, thanks to the internet, you can stay productive throughout winter without leaving your house – heck, even without putting pants on!

-- Talk to a loved one on the phone.
+- Talk to a loved one or friend on the phone.

-- Talk to your tandem language partner from a different country and have a Skype chat with them.
+- Find a tandem language partner from a different country and have a Skype chat with them.

-- Learn a few phrases in Spanish or Portuguese, and dream of all the warm countries you can visit where Spanish is spoken.
+- Learn a few phrases in Spanish or Portuguese, and dream of all the warm countries you can visit where those languages are spoken.

 - Sort through all those papers, old mail and unanswered emails that you’ve been meaning to catch up with.
-This is not fun, but it’ll be so rewarding once you’re done.
+This may not be fun, but it’ll be so rewarding once you’re done.

 - Plan your next vacation.
-Get into details: sights, where you’re going to eat, where you’re going to stay… and read this article to learn how knowing the language of your destination before you go!
+Really get into the details: sights, where you’re going to eat, where you’re going to stay… and read this article to learn how knowing the language of your destination can save you money!

 - Teach your dog some tricks.